PurpRabbit/antidetect/README.md

 ### Getting Started

-1. Create new folder and navigate to it.
+1. Clone the repository.
-2. Clone the repository.
+2. Navigate to the project directory.
-3. Install required dependencies.
+3. Install the dependencies.

 ## Usage